 Welcome to the Foundation Stage

 A very warm welcome to our school with Mrs Roberts, Miss Cross, Miss Carton and Mrs Hardy.
-We are delighted to have Mrs Harris with us for September before Mrs Hardy returns.

 Our new topic is Rhythm and Rhyme based around Nursery Rhymes and stories which rhyme.
 In order to develop early literacy skills, listening and speaking are important skills before reading and writing.
 To be able to write children need a good vocabulary and teaching children how language works is vital for reading success.

 Children learn to anticipate the rhyming word, which prepares them to make predictions as they read.
 To learn phonics children need to be able to discriminate between sounds and patterns, knowing that words share common sounds and patterns, often with common sounds like cat, bat.
 Rhymes also expand the imagination such as ‘Hey diddle diddle.’